-Avonbourne Girls' and Boys' Academies and United Sixth Form Curriculum Expectations
+Avonbourne Girls' and Boys' Academies and United Sixth Form Curriculum Statement 2021-22

 This document explains the principles that inform our curriculum at Avonbourne Girls' and Boys' Academies.
 It sits alongside our Curriculum Plan documents for each year group (available here).
-These outline the subjects studied at; Key Stage 3 (Years 7, 8 & 9); Key Stage 4 (Years 10 & 11) GCSE / vocational subjects offered; and Key Stage 5 (Years 12 & 13) at United Sixth Form, including Religious Studies and PSHE.
+These outline the subjects studied at; Key Stage 3 (Years 7, 8 & 9) including Religious Studies and PSHE; Key Stage 4 (Years 10 & 11) GCSE / vocational subjects offered; and Key Stage 5 (Years 12 & 13) at United Sixth Form.
 Avonbourne Girls' and Boys' Academies and United Sixth Form are part of the United Learning Trust.